chef/chef-web-docs/layouts/shortcodes/policyfile_lock_json.md

-When the `chef install` command is run, ChefDK caches any necessary cookbooks and emits a `Policyfile.lock.json` file that describes:
+When the `chef install` command is run, Chef Workstation caches any necessary cookbooks and emits a `Policyfile.lock.json` file that
+describes:

 -   The versions of cookbooks in use
 -   A Hash of cookbook content